maaislam/ab-test-boilerplate/README.md

 ## Troubleshooting

-- In case your css or js is not updating try restarting the server by typing (ctrl + c) followed by `npm start`. also try disabling the cache in your browser.
+- In case your css or js is not updating try deleting the dist & parcel-cache folder and then restart the servers by typing (ctrl + c) followed by `npm start`.
+You also need to make sure that browser cache is diabled, you can do this by going to the network tab in browser console and checking the box 'Disable cache'.